 Talks and presentations

-AI-empowered Venture Capital (VC): The Impact of AI Adoption on VC Firms’ Success
+Data-Driven Venture Capital (DDVC): The Impact of Data-Driven Investment Strategy on VC Firms’ Success

 October 23, 2021